The views expressed by the host on this program make more sense than anything.

 Without mentioning, you could do what you did before.

-Maybe at least ten years.
+Maybe at least 10 years.

-And uh well, I have to I'm always looking forward.
+I'm always looking forward.

-I uh that's why I have staff to tell me what I said yesterday because I don't even remember.
+That's why I have staff to tell me what I said yesterday because I don't even remember.

-Uh by the way, some of you caught this part of the show yesterday and had a lot of fun with it.
+By the way, some of you caught this part of the show yesterday and had a lot of fun with it.

 This is the Heritage Foundation put something new together that caught a lot of attention from all of you.

-The researchers there have put some of their facts into the form of questions and are posting six of them at a time online at Askheritage.org.
+The researchers there have put some of their facts into the form of questions and are posting six of them at a time online at askheritage.org.

-The uh Heritage Foundation is going to run these quizzes for a while, posting at least one new question a day at their website.
+The Heritage Foundation is going to run these quizzes for a while, posting at least one new question a day at their website.

-Heritage Foundation, the largest think tank inside Washington, putting out a ton of truthful information on how our country can best be governed.
+They're Heritage Foundation, the largest think tank inside Washington, putting out a ton of truthful information on how our country can best be governed.

 They are right on.